flintlib/arb/doc/source/acb_calc.rst

     However, manual action is needed for bounded functions with branch cuts.
     For example, when evaluating `\sqrt{z}`, the output must be set to an non-finite value if `z` overlaps with the branch cut `[-\infty,0]`.
-    The easiest solution is to use holomorphy-testing versions of atomic functions.
+    The easiest way to accomplish this is to use versions of basic functions (sqrt, log, pow, etc.) that test holomorphicity of their arguments individually.

     For example, here we define a piecewise holomorphic extension of the function